ARTS-Laboratory/paper-topological-fusion-lidar-embankments/README.md

 Cite this as:

 @misc{Zardian2026TDAFusionRepo,
-	author = {Zardian, Mohsen and Feng, Weicong and Zohuruzzaman, A. Q. M. and Downey, Austin R. J. et al}, title = {Paper: Topological Data Fusion of Multi-Season LiDAR Observations for Embankment Monitoring}, year = {2026},
+	author = {Zardian, Mohsen and Feng, Weicong and Zohuruzzaman, A. Q. M. and Downey, Austin R. J. Wei, Jie and Khan, Sadik and Schrader, Paul T. and Blasch, Erik and Ardiles-Cruz, Erika and Bakos, Jason and Imran, Jasim }, title = {Paper: Topological Data Fusion of Multi-Season LiDAR Observations for Embankment Monitoring}, year = {2026},
 	howpublished = {\url{https://github.com/ARTS-Laboratory/paper-topological-fusion-lidar-embankments}},